XIVStats/XIVStats-Gatherer-Java/README.md

 - moogleplush (bought a moogle plush)
 - hildibrand (Completed the 2.5 hildibrand quest line)
 - ps4collectors (Bought the PS4 collectors edition for A Realm Reborn)
+- hwcomplete (has completed the Heavensward 3.0 story)
+- hw_31_complete (has completed the Heavensward 3.1 story)